Ghazal 103, Verse 3x

 =A and B describe similar situations: The breaking-up of a joyous gathering, and the breaking of a wine-glass, are similar-- in both cases a thing which when intact produces joy, when broken up produces pain

-=A and B describe contrasted situations: The breaking up of a joyous party is no doubt a cause of harm, annoyance, vexation, injury; but by contrast it's also true that the sharp fragments of a (literal or metaphorical) broken-up wine-glass are beneficial: they (metaphorically) turn into lancets, which are used for medical treatments (on this see {166,2}); thus they may perhaps teach one to distrust joyous parties, as in the famous {169,6-12}.
+=A and B describe contrasted situations: The breaking up of a joyous party is no doubt a cause of harm, annoyance, vexation, injury; but by contrast the sharp fragments of a (literal or metaphorical) broken-up wine-glass are beneficial: they act as lancets, which are used for medical treatments (on this see {166,2}); thus they may perhaps teach one to distrust joyous parties, as in the famous {169,6-12}.

 Nice, huh?
-Once we've teased out the possibilities, we're of course entitled to have our favorites among them (the richest in meaning, the most plausible, the most striking, or whichever.).
-But who can fail to enjoy the complexities, and the ways in which we ourselves help 'make' the meaning?
+Once we've teased out the possibilities, we're of course entitled to have our favorites among them (the richest in meaning, the most plausible, the most striking, or whichever).
+But who can fail to enjoy the complex possibilities, and the ways in which we ourselves help make the meaning?